X Hacking: The Threat of Misguided AutoML: Experiments

-For about a third of the datasets, it was not possible in the time available to find a more accurate machine learning model that `toppled' the baseline most important feature.
+For about a third of the datasets, it was not possible in the time available to find a more accurate ML model that `toppled' the baseline most important feature.
 For a similar proportion of datasets, almost every more performant model had different top features. \autoref{fig:importance} shows the distribution of change in mean absolute \textsc{Shap} values, compared to the baseline random forest classifier, for the \texttt{cardiac-disease} dataset.
 The distribution of differences is close to zero for the top three features, suggesting that for this dataset, it may be difficult to find a modelling pipeline that renders the `top' feature at baseline as unimportant in a reported model.

-\paragraph{Feature dependence} As well as the importance of a feature---an unsigned quantity---an unscrupulous analyst may wish to manipulate the shape of the effect.
+\paragraph{Results: feature dependence} As well as the importance of a feature---an unsigned quantity---a misguided analyst may wish to manipulate the shape of the effect.
 The lines of best fit between \textsc{Shap} and feature \texttt{height} (which has high importance at baseline; feature 2 in \autoref{fig:importance}) for the \texttt{cardiac-disease} dataset are plotted in \autoref{fig:slopes}.
 Several modelling choices are available that `flip' the \textsc{Shap} value for this feature while being more accurate than the baseline.
-Hence, an analyst might present the underlying partial dependence plot as evidence of the negative effect of height on cardiac disease---omitting the information that alternatives models, including the baseline show either positive or no linear effect.
+Hence, an analyst might present the underlying partial dependence plot as evidence of the negative effect of height on cardiac disease---omitting the information that alternative models, including the baseline, show either positive or no linear effect.
+Further results are given in \autoref{sec:detailsonexpsetup}.